 Like websites, servers need to undergo maintenance to avoid ‘soup kitchen’ status and keep them functional.
 Usually, the hosting providers release a notice to all websites on the server about scheduled maintenance at least 2 weeks before.
 This server maintenance can be the reason why your website is currently down, in which case you can only wait it out.

 Check with the hosting provider’s website and your own notifications about scheduled maintenance.
-If your website is down regardless contact the support team and hash it out.
+If your website down regardless contacts the support team and hash it out.

 If we could foresee errors, they would never happen.
 White screen of death is no different.

 The best you can do is to create a strategy for dealing with the downtime and make a sturdy plan to prevent it from happening.
 This includes regular maintenance on your own website, strict adherence to security protocols and consistently backing up your entire website (database included).
 WordPress has plugins (both free and paid) to help you with these exact tasks.

 Learn more about managing auto updates for themes, plugins, and WordPress core itself to minimize the chances of an update catching you unprepared.

 Keep calm and remember not to panic.
 WSOD looks worse than it is and with these tips, you can avert the ‘disaster’ without causing too much damage to your traffic and revenue stream.